slidedown/slidedown/README.md

-# slidedown
+# Slidedown

-Write in Markdown. slidedown will help you render the file into pretty slides.
+Write in Markdown.
+Slidedown will help you render the file into pretty slides.

 All magic happens on the client side.
 A proper loader (`index.html`) is required.
 The good news is, you don't have to prepare your own!!!